chaconnewu/awesome-augmented/original_awesomes/awesome-vscode.md

 - [Swift](https://marketplace.visualstudio.com/items?itemName=Kasik96.swift)
 - [Twig](https://marketplace.visualstudio.com/items?itemName=whatwedo.twig)

-#### React JSX
-Please note that to make JSX working correctly in .js files, you'll need [JS is JSX](https://marketplace.visualstudio.com/items?itemName=eg2.js-is-jsx) extension mentioned above, and one of the linters with JSX support (*eslint* recommended) from Lint and IntelliSense section below.

-### Salsa Preview
-Alternatively, instead of JS to JSX + ESLint, for javascript, since the January release, you can use *[Salsa Preview](https://github.com/Microsoft/TypeScript/issues/4789)*.
-[Follow the official documentation](https://github.com/Microsoft/vscode-docs/blob/master/release-notes/latest.md#enabling-salsa) in order to enable it.

 ## Lint and IntelliSense

 In case the awesome nirvana that is linting has not yet been unleashed upon you: